ELETTRA-SincrotroneTrieste/cumbia-qtcontrols-ng/cumbia-qtcontrols-ng.md

 are minimalistic in order to guarantee no overhead with respect to base QwtPlot and at the same time ensure immediate debugging and benchmark comparison with QwtPlot.

-The QuScalarPlot uses a *circular buffer* to store data.
+The QuScalarPlot uses a *circular buffer* (QuCircularBuf) to store data.
 This means that the user must decide in advance how much data needs to be displayed on the chart.
 Convenience duration values, defined in QuCircularBuf::Duration enum can be used to initialize the *scalar plots*.